bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Rain
+- Heavy Rain
-- 91% humidity
+- 93% humidity
-- 7 mph wind
+- 11 mph wind
-- 95% cloud cover
+- 94% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
-- 0.37 inches of rain in the past 24 hours
+- 0.81 inches of rain in the past 24 hours
-- 0.54 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>